SianReilly/WCC-Nomis-Dashboard/README.md

 # 🏛️ WCC Census Dashboard

-An interactive data dashboard built with Python and Streamlit, exploring **Westminster City Council** ward-level data from the **ONS Census 2021** via the Nomis API.
+An interactive data dashboard built with Python and Streamlit, exploring **Westminster City Council** ward-level data from the **ONS Census 2021** via the Nomis API / modelled Nomis data if the API fails.

-Built as part of a workshop introducing data professionals to Python, Streamlit, and GitHub.
+Built as part of a workshop introducing data peeps to Python, Streamlit, and GitHub.

 ---